Yandex Cloud

 • Test the connection

-In Yandex Managed Service for Apache Airflow™, you can work with an Yandex Object Storage bucket with bucket policies configured.
-You access the bucket from a separate DNS zone through an internal load balancer used to distribute traffic among NAT instances.
-The described connection is shown below.
+In Yandex Managed Service for Apache Airflow™, you can work with a Yandex Object Storage bucket with bucket policies configured.
+You access the bucket from a separate DNS zone through an internal load balancer that distributes traffic across NAT instances.
+This connection is outlined below.
 An Apache Airflow™ cluster will be used in place of the test-s3-vm VM.

 Getting startedGetting started

-1. Create a network infrastructure to access the Object Storage bucket as shown on the picture above.
-For information on how to create such an infrastructure, see this tutorial.
+1. Create a network infrastructure to access the Object Storage bucket as shown in the picture above.
+Learn how to create such an infrastructure in this tutorial.

 2. Test the new infrastructure.